 Tel Aviv is party town and there are plenty of places to go dancing every night of the week.
-Big clubs, on the other hand, are not that common.
-There are a few good sized places, a couple of very big clubs and a lot of dance bars and glorified dance bars that call themselves clubs.
+Big clubs, on the other hand, are not that common, especially now the world-famous Block Club has shut.

 Do Tel Aviv clubs have a dress code?

 Suits or suit jackets are hardly ever worn here.
 Even to weddings.
 If in doubt about the place you’re going to, check out their Facebook page for photos of past events.
 You’ll soon see you have nothing to worry about.

 Can you smoke inside Tel Aviv clubs?

 Note that while Tel Aviv has an indoors smoking ban, many clubs don’t strictly uphold it, so if you’re used to a smoke free environment, you’ll be grossly disappointed.
 On the other hand, if you’re a smoker, you’re going to love it.
-Recently the government has been cracking down on this, so now some clubs, like the Block club, are stricter.
+Some clubs have designated smoking areas, while others just let you smoke.

-These are some of the most popular.
+These are some popular ones.